stenionobres/EntityFrameworkCoreLab/README.md

 ### One to Many (1 x N)

+If the id of the main entity does not exist in the dependent entity, EF Core inserts it as `shadow property`.
+It is recommended to insert the id property that references the main entity for the sake of clarity in the data model.

 ### Many to Many (N x N)

 ## Inserts, updates and deletes considerations